gvwilson/thirdbit/src/fiction/iffy/index.md

 "Back an' out 's as far as I got."

 Someone banged against a locked door as they passed.
-They were shouting, too.
-Iffy thought it was funny but didn't have enough energy to laugh.
+She heard Captain Kerse swearing and thought it was funny but didn't have enough energy to laugh.
 At some point Edson had put his arm around her to help her stay upright.
 He had picked up a fire extinguisher as well, a compact red cylinder with a silver handle